emilya21/emilya21.github.io/_posts/2018-04-29-package-management.md

 Well, **there is\!** You can just put your packages in a specific place and use some simple commands to re-install packages when you upgrade R.
-You can even keep separate folders for separate
+You can even keep separate folders for different versions of R, in case you need to use a package that doesn’t work with the most current version.

 ## Track Your Packages